Louis-Aime/calendrical-javascript/README.md

 The source of this site is not part of the package, but is available at the GitHub repository.

 ### Calendars used in the demonstration site.

-The above mentionned calendar classes are intantiated in the following calendar objects that can be used with *ExtDate* and *ExtDateTimeFormat*:
+The above mentionned calendar classes are intantiated as calendar objects with the following id, and can be used with *ExtDate* and *ExtDateTimeFormat*:
  * **milesian**: the Milesian calendar, as defined at www.calendriermilesien.org; if you use ExtDateTimeFormat, pldr.js is required.
  * **iso_8601**: the Gregorian proleptic calendar as specified by ISO 8601, with week computations.
  * **julian**: the julian calendar.
 You can display date with ExtDateTimeFormat, using CLDR's names for days, months, eras.
  * **historic** : you instantiate the *WesternCalendar* with a user-defined switching date to Gregorian.
-The *era* field is used to diffentiate "AS" (Ancient Style, meaning Julian reckoning) from "NS" (New Style, Gregorian reckoning); however, as CLDR does not handle these eras yet, they both appear as "AD"; with the proposed eraDisplay option set to default, the era shall be displayed for AS and BC dates.
+The *era* field is used to diffentiate "AS" (Ancient Style, meaning Julian reckoning) from "NS" (New Style, Gregorian reckoning); however, as CLDR does not handle these eras yet, they both appear as "AD"; with the proposed eraDisplay option set to default, the era 'AD' or equivalent following language shall be displayed for AS and BC dates.
  * **frenchRev**: the calendar defined by the French Convention in 1793.